Inderpanda/Hotel_Analysis_Project--Python/README.md

 5. Key Insights Summary
 6. Recommendations

-- Data Import and Exploration

-The data analysis process begins with Data Import and Exploration.
-This involves importing datasets using Pandas, understanding the structure and content of each dataset, and performing initial exploratory data analysis (EDA) to get a preliminary sense of the data.
+- Data Import & Exploration: We started by importing datasets such as bookings, hotels, and room categories.
+Initial exploration helped in understanding the structure and quality of the data.

+- Data Cleaning: Addressed missing values, removed outliers, and corrected data inconsistencies to ensure accurate analysis.

+- Data Transformation: Created new variables like occupancy percentage to facilitate deeper analysis.
+This step also involved merging datasets for a comprehensive view.

+- Data Insights & Visualization: Key metrics like occupancy rate, revenue realized, and booking patterns were analyzed and visualized using Python libraries.

+- Summary & Recommendations: The analysis provided actionable insights which were summarized and included strategic recommendations to address the identified challenges.

+# Tools & Functions Used:
+- Pandas: Data manipulation and analysis, including groupby, merge, and describe.
+- Matplotlib: Visualization of data insights through bar charts, pie charts, and line plots.
+- NumPy: Handling numerical operations and creating new variables like occupancy percentage.
-- Data Cleaning
+- Data Cleaning Techniques: Addressed missing data, corrected formats, and removed outliers to ensure data quality.

-Next is Data Cleaning, where the focus is on handling missing values, ensuring consistency in data types, and addressing any data quality issues identified during the exploration phase.

-- Data Transformation

-Following cleaning, Data Transformation is carried out.
-This step includes merging dimension and fact tables for a comprehensive analysis, creating new features if necessary, and preparing the data by aggregating and transforming it to fit analytical needs.

-- Analysis Insights

-Finally, in the Analysis Insights phase, Pandas’ groupby and merge functions are utilized to uncover valuable insights.
-This analysis includes examining booking trends, revenue patterns, and expense distributions, identifying key drivers of business performance, and providing actionable insights to support strategic decision-making.

 # Key Insights
 **Average Occupancy by Room Type**